blog, CPR

 Why don’t more people know CPR?

-Two women collaboratively operate a CPR machine, demonstrating teamwork in a medical training environment.
+Two women collaboratively operate a CPR machine, demonstrating teamwork in a medical training environment_CPR training Augusta GA_Corporate CPR training

 Shorter, more accessible training and help from technology may encourage more people to learn and administer this lifesaving technique.